 Students may satisfy the University's requirement for a Master's degree by either completing a thesis or an e-Portfolio.
 The thesis option (referred to as Plan A in the Graduate Admissions and Program Evaluations guidelines and the University Catalog) is designed to provide an opportunity for those who genuinely enjoy both the discovery of new knowledge and the development of a thoughtfully drafted composition that communicates that knowledge to the information profession.

 An iSchool thesis must be scholarly research on a topic of significance.
 The completion of a thesis is a major undertaking.
 It represents an organized research effort, where the student makes an original contribution to the field.
-It may take as many as two or more years, although most theses require about a year to complete.
+It may take as many as two or more years to complete.

 The iSchool thesis typically involves the following steps:

-A student has to find his/her own thesis chair by talking with faculty members who are on the "willing to oversee a thesis" list.
+A student has to find his/her own thesis chair by talking about the proposed research with faculty members who are on the "willing to oversee a thesis" list.
 For 2016-2017 the faculty willing to serve as chair are: Dr. Anthony Bernier, Dr. Mary Ann Harlan, Dr. Geoffrey Liu.
 If interested in proposing a thesis you need to work with one of these three faculty members.
 Whichever one of the three you approach will expect to see in writing a preliminary thesis proposal that identifies the research topic, shows the originality of the research based on a literature review, and contains a proposed research methodology.
 The student should have this developed before approaching one of the above listed faculty members to ask them to act as chair.